 Analysis of Poem After Apple-Picking by Robert Frost

-Robert Frost and After Apple Picking
+Robert Frost And A Summary of After Apple Picking

 After Apple Picking is a curious poem that, on the surface, is a person thinking out loud, telling a complicated story of the apple harvest and how their sleep is going to be affected because the work has been exhausting.